shorebirdtech/handbook/README.md

 Shorebird is too early for code review to be useful as an approval tool.
 We hire great people and we trust them.
 Code review is still encouraged as it's great for knowledge sharing and architecture validation, but also shouldn't be a bottleneck.
-Just TBR another person (too be reviewed) and submit.
+Just TBR another person (to be reviewed) and submit.
 We'd rather move fast than wait for a review, especially as a global team.

 ### Style